jbmadsen/blazor-demo/readme.md

-Welcome to Blazor!
+Welcome to Blazor Soduku!
 ==================

-This is a demo project playground for experimenting with clientside Blazor.
+This is a simple demo project playground for experimenting with clientside Blazor - so I created a simple Soduku app to learn the ropes of Blazor.

 [Link to Blazor introduction](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-3.0)